JoeyBernhardt/NumericalEcology/Chap-9-presentation.md

 - the objective is to plot dissimilar objects far apart in the ordination space and similar objects close to one another.
 - can use any distance matrix
 - can deal with missing data
+- NMDS is rank based approach which attempts to represent pairwise dissimilarity between objects in low dimensional space

 ## NMDS applied to the varespec data: vegetation lichen pastures